Skip to main content

 About

-Workshops: We also offer an extensive variety of workshops and events throughout the year including a summer and winter school for advanced students, private group classes, one-to-one mentoring, corporate, team building and short workshops.
+Professional Workshops: We offer an extensive variety of workshops and events throughout the year including a summer and winter school for advanced students, private group classes, one-to-one mentoring, corporate, team building and short workshops.
 We pride ourselves on offering a strong connection to professional artists through a rich variety of guest artist workshops, educational forums and panel discussions for the higher level student.
-We cater mostly for adults, but are also committed to our popular children’s after school and holiday classes so everyone can start young and learn the art of working with clay!
+Email us to get on the waitlist!

 “The thing I love most about Slow Clay is the wonderful opportunity to work alongside practicing Ceramic artists who are so willing to share their own knowledge and experience with students.
 Slow Clay operates with excellent studio practice in terms of cleanliness, quality clays and timely and efficient firings.
 Thank you all!” (name supplied)